 The purpose of this visa is to allow the applicant to join their partner in Australia with intend of getting married during the 9 month validity period of this visa.

-You and your partner must have a genuine and continuing relationship and show a mutual commitment to a shared life together, to the exclusion of all other.
+You and your partner must have a genuine and continuing relationship and show a mutual commitment to a shared life together, to the exclusion of all others.
 You and your partner must be living together on a permanent basis, or, if not, any separation must be on a temporary basis only.

-In order to be eligible for this visa you and your spouse must be able to indicate that you are in a genuine relationship i.e. you must have met your partner in person.
+In order to be eligible for this visa you and your spouse must be able to prove that you are in a genuine relationship i.e. you must have met your partner in person.
 This must be the case even if: